muschellij2/neuroc/ss_ct/index.md

 # Goal
-In this tutorial, we will discuss skull-stripping (or brain-extracting) x_ray computed tomography (CT) scans.
+In this tutorial, we will discuss skull-stripping (or brain-extracting) X-ray computed tomography (CT) scans.
 We will use data from TCIA (http://www.cancerimagingarchive.net/) as there is a great package called [`TCIApathfinder`](https://CRAN.R-project.org/package=TCIApathfinder) to interface with TCIA.

 ## Using TCIApathfinder